Gender Pay Gap Statement

 We all play a part

-While we are pleased with the progress we have made to date, we continue to hold each other accountable for ensuring we have a diverse and inclusive workplace.
+While we are encouraged by the progress we have made, we recognise that there is more to do.
+We remain committed to holding ourselves accountable for ensuring we have a diverse and inclusive workplace.

 This statement confirms that the published information is accurate at the time of publishing and is signed and authorised by Kingsley James, Director.